isabella232/advertising-cloud.en/help/dsp/inventory/freewheel-submit.md

 >[!PREREQUISITES]
 >
->Work with your Adobe account team to ensure that your [!DNL DSP] account has permission to use the [!DNL FreeWheel] programmatic guaranteed workflow.
+>Work with your [!DNL Adobe] account team to ensure that your [!DNL DSP] account has permission to use the [!DNL FreeWheel] programmatic guaranteed workflow.

 1. Copy the ad key for the ad used with the FreeWheel deal: